 Google Maps Works Well on Nusa Penida

-Despite being a bit off the grid we found that Google Maps works surprisingly well as a navigation tool around Nusa Island.
-Download an offline map of the island and you should be set!
+Despite being slightly off the grid, we found that Google Maps works surprisingly well as a navigation tool around Nusa Island.
+Download an offline map of the island, and you should be set!

 Time Your Stops Right